Graduate School of Science

 Training courses are available for PhD candidates through:

-- HRM Services of Leiden University offers PhD training courses, including academic writing, presenting skills, time management and knowledge utilisation.
+- HRM Learning & Development of Leiden University offers PhD training courses, including academic writing, presenting skills, time management, and knowledge utilisation.
 Courses in career development, personal development, communication, working effectively and research skills are taught throughout the year.

-- Some institutes also offer (obligatory) training courses for their PhD candidates.
+- Some institutes and research schools also offer (obligatory) training courses for their PhD candidates.
 Please check the institute’s website or ask your supervisor and/ or PhD coach for more information.

 Registration for courses

 You can register for courses yourself.
-For courses offered by HRM Services, you register using the "Register" button.
+For courses offered by HRM Learning & Development, you register using the "Register" button.

-- PhD candidates who are employees of Leiden University can register via the button "Register (staff)".
-Ask you supervisor which SAP number to use.
+- PhD candidates who are employees of Leiden University can register via the button "Register (Staff)".